Pitt Three Minute Thesis (3MT®) Competition

 PhD and SJD students who have successfully completed the dissertation proposal defense (candidate status) and are actively in the dissertation stage of training are eligible.

-Preparation workshops are being conducted on March 3, 2021 and March 11, 2021.
-These workshops will review the rules and eligibility requirements and provide helpful tips to prepare a 3-minute oration and an presentation slide.
+Preparation workshops are being conducted on March 10, 2022 and March 14, 2022.
+These workshops will review the rules and eligibility requirements and provide helpful tips to prepare a 3-minute oration and a presentation slide.
 Registration is required.

 To participate please do the following: